Uniswap/docs/versioned_docs/version-V1/overview/p2e/rentals.md

 Rental prices vary based on the DEGEN's wearables and background.
 Multipliers will be driven by the market - every DEGEN will cost the same for its initial rental.

-Renters will never have to contact or be concerned with who owns their DEGEN - the agreemend is executed by the smart contract making renting no-contact and seamless!
+Renters will never have to contact or be concerned with who owns their DEGEN - the agreement is executed by the smart contract making renting no-contact and seamless!

-Renters can cash out their NFTL to another cryptocurrency using almost any Web3 wallet (Metamask, Cionbase Wallet, Wallet Connect, etc.).
+Renters can cash out their NFTL to another cryptocurrency using almost any Web3 wallet (Metamask, Coinbase Wallet, Wallet Connect, etc.).
 After cashing out NFTL to your wallet, you can send the NFTL to an exchange in order to sell for USDC or another stable coin like USDT.